 The Full Congress Votes on a Final Budget

 After the conference committee finishes its work, the House and Senate vote again on the same, final version of the budget.
 After passing both the House and Senate, the 12 appropriations bills go to the president to be signed into law.
 This needs to happen before the end of the current fiscal year (midnight on September 30) in order to prevent a government shutdown.

-But as we know, this process doesn’t happen very often; the government shut down for 16 days in 2013 when Congress couldn’t agree on a budget for FY14.
+But as we know, very often this process doesn’t happen (the government shut down twice this year for very short periods, and for 16 days in 2013 when Congress couldn’t agree on a budget for FY14).
 But other than a shutdown, what’s to be done when Congress can’t finish or agree on a budget by September 30?

 Kicking the Can with a CR